paralab/treu-web/index.md

 (in technical skills, ethics and inclusion, and research), mentored research projects, and cohort-building.

+Housing, travel, and a $XXXX stipend are provided for participants.

 ## Should I apply to Treu ?